 Millennium Park is the green heart of urban Chicago.
 From vast open spaces for walking, relaxing and playing to an eclectic variety of ever-changing special events, festivals, and performances, there's something for everyone at this iconic park.

 The park is most famously known as the home of the Cloud Gate Sculpture - aka The Bean.
 You can't visit Chicago without stepping in front of the gigantic art installation and snapping a selfie.
 Grab a lunch-on-the-go and head over to the park for an impromptu picnic full of people-watching and relaxation.

 Another relaxing way to spend some time in Chicago is to walk the picturesque strip that lines the river.
 Enjoy a stroll down the south bank of the Chicago River and stop in at one of the many restaurants and shops lining the River Walk, or simply enjoy the stunning architecture.
 This is the home of the skyscraper, after all.

 The Magnificent Mile district is the area immediately surrounding North Michigan Avenue and a popular destination for visitors with many of the city’s hotels, shops, restaurants, bars, attractions, and more.

 There are more than 50 landmark structures you can find on this strip - from the 360 CHICAGO observation deck to Navy Pier and its Centennial Wheel.
 Enjoy iconic spots and try some of the top-rated restaurants and rooftop bars here.

 Save on Admission to Top Chicago Attractions

-Many of these attractions are available on the Go Chicago Card.
-Choose as you go from 28 of the best Chicago attractions and save up to 45% off combined admission vs paying at the gate.
-Or, build your own pass and save up to 20% off.
+Many of these attractions are available with Go City.
+Choose as you go from 28 of the best Chicago attractions and save on combined admission vs paying at the gate.
 See all available passes, attractions & prices – Learn more.